Top three reasons to go rock climbing in Moab

-- Transportation to and from the crags
+- Transportation to the trailhead if possible

 All technical climbing equipment will be provided by your guiding service.
 However, if you have your own gear, feel free to bring it.
 You’ll need:

-- Harness with a locking carabiner, belay device, and chalk bag
+- Harness with 3 locking carabiners and belay device

 - Climbing hardware (quickdraws, cam devices, stoppers, etc.)